Chunyu01/neo4j-jmeter-testing/README.md

 Place your JMeter test plan (`movies_test_plan.jmx`) in the `jmeter` directory.
 This test plan should define the interactions with your Neo4j database.

-### 3. Write the Cypher Script

-Create a Cypher script (`createTestDb.cypher`) in the `neo4j/import` directory.
-This script should contain the necessary commands to set up your test database schema and data.

-### 4. Run the Integration Tests
+### 3. Run the Integration Tests

 Execute the `run_jmeter_tests.sh` script to start the integration testing process.
 This script performs the following steps:

-- Starts the Docker services defined in `docker-compose.yml`.
+1. **Start the Docker Services**: Uses `docker-compose up -d` to start the defined services.
+2. **Wait for Neo4j to be Ready**: Waits until the Neo4j service is fully operational.
+3. **Stop the Neo4j Database**: Stops the Neo4j database using Cypher shell.
-- Loads the data dump into the new test database.
+4. **Load Data Dump**: Loads the data dump into Neo4j using `neo4j-admin`.
-- Creates the test database using the Cypher script.
+5. **Start the Neo4j Database**: Starts the Neo4j database using Cypher shell.
+6. **Wait for the Test Database to be Online**: Ensures the test database is online before running tests.
-- Accesses the JMeter container and runs the JMeter test plan, saving the results in the `jmeter/report` directory.
+7. **Run JMeter Test Plan**: Accesses the JMeter container, runs the test plan, and saves the results with a timestamp.

-### 5.Using an External Cypher Query File in JMeter
+### 4.Using an External Cypher Query File in JMeter

 To use an external Cypher query file in your JMeter Test Plan, follow these steps:

 - Ensure the external Cypher query file (e.g., query.cypher) is accessible from the machine where JMeter is running.
 - In the test plan file, use the function `${__FileToString(query.cypher,,)}` to read the content of the Cypher query file.
 - Ensure the path to the Cypher query file is correct.
 If the file is in the same directory as the JMeter test plan, you can use just the file name.
 Otherwise, provide the full path.

-## Script Details
-The `run_jmeter_tests.sh` script includes detailed commands for each step.
-You can find the script [here](./run_jmeter_tests.sh).

-### Summary of Steps

-1. **Start the Docker Services:** Uses `docker-compose up -d` to start the defined services.
-2. **Load Data Dump:** Loads the data dump into a new test database.
-3. **Create Test Database:** Runs the Cypher script to set up the test database.
-4. **Run JMeter Test Plan:** Accesses the JMeter container and executes the test plan, saving the results with a timestamp.

 ## Running the Tests in CI/CD